 The Gandino plant deals with the embellishment of nonwoven fabric with finishes, prints and dyes.
 At the end of the various processing stages, a specialised and automated department takes care of the final quality control.

-The Greenville plant of South Carolina in the United States works the raw nonwoven fabric to achieve specific processing and finishing, ideally suited to the North American market.
+The Orangeburg plant of South Carolina in the United States works the raw nonwoven fabric to achieve specific processing and finishing, ideally suited to the North American market.

 The textile culture